Lemming97/React_Portfolio/README.md

 ## Usage

 To create a portfolio, using React.
+The user can review and About Me section, a sample Portfolio, a contact form, and be able to download the Resume.